gura-lang/gura-lang.github.io/library-reference/chapter-05.md

 Returns the minimum value in the iterable.
 </p>
 <p>
-It would return a position index where the minimum value is found when one of the following attribute is specified:
+It would return a position index where the minimum value is found when one of the following attributes is specified:
 </p>
 <ul>
 <li><code>:index</code> .. an index of the minimum value.</li>
-<li><code>:indices</code> .. a list of indices where the minimum value is found.</li>
+<li><code>:last_index</code> .. an index where the minimum value is found at last.</li>
-<li><code>:last_index</code> .. the last index of the minimum value when the value exists at multiple positions.</li>
+<li><code>:indices</code> .. a list of all indices where the minimum value is found.</li>
 </ul>
 <p>
 <div><strong style="text-decoration:underline">iterable#nilto</strong></div>